Elenita Binay

-Elenita "Ellen" Sombillo Binay, M.D. (born Elenita Gabriel Sombillo; November 9, 1943) is a Filipina politician and physician.
+Elenita "Ellen" Sombillo Binay (born Elenita Gabriel Sombillo; November 9, 1943) is a Filipina politician and physician.
 She served as mayor of Makati from 1998 to 2001.
-She is the wife of former Vice President Jejomar Binay.
-They have several children, some of whom are casting their lots into the political ring.
-She is the mother of former Makati Mayor Jejomar "Junjun" Binay, Jr., incumbent Makati Mayor Abigail Binay, and Senator Nancy Binay.
+She is married to former Vice President Jejomar Binay.
+She is the mother of Makati Mayors Jejomar "Junjun" Binay, Jr., Abigail Binay, and Nancy Binay, who is also a former senator.

 Early life and education

 Elenita Gabriel Sombillo was born on November 9, 1943, in Angat, Bulacan to Faustino Sombillo, a former vice mayor of the said town, and Loreto Gabriel.
 His father also owned a construction company, while her mother had an embroidery export business.
-Having been orphaned early, she worked at odd jobs like taking care of a relative's poultry, going to the market, and learning to type papers as she was determined to complete her studies.
+Having been orphaned early, she worked odd jobs like taking care of a relative's poultry, going to the market, and learning to type papers as she was determined to complete her studies.
 She took up medicine at Manila Central University.
 She then worked as a resident physician and OB-GYN at José R. Reyes Memorial Medical Center.
-There, she would meet her would-be husband, human rights lawyer Jejomar Binay, who represented the DT Law Office in the hospital's court case.
-They later got married on July 1972, just before the declaration of Martial Law.

 Political career

-Elenita Binay, though employed as a medical practitioner, ran and won as Mayor of Makati after her husband vacated the post.
-She became the first female Mayor of Makati, serving from 1998 to 2001.
+Elenita Binay, though employed as a medical practitioner, ran and won as mayor of Makati after her husband vacated the post.
+She became the first female mayor of Makati, serving from 1998 to 2001.